sebi-stanciu/catalog-service/README.md

 Then you can forward the traffic from a local port of your computer to the port exposed by the Service:

 `kubectl port-forward service/catalog-service 8000:8080`

+### Vulnerability scanner

+The vulnerability scanner used is [grype](https://github.com/anchore/grype)

+Grype is an open source tool that can be used to scan your Java codebase for vulnerabilities

+`./gradlew build`

+`grype .`